dippedincode/old-CV/README.md

 *Technical Project Manager*

 ## Interests
-Sport - I play football, squash and table tennis, and I am a keen follower of football, cricket and a few other sports.
+- **Sport**: I play football, squash and table tennis, and I am a keen follower of football, cricket and a few other sports.
+While I support a very successful club from my home city of Manchester and I give the Premier League most of my attention I also take an avid interest in lower levels of football in England and also in Spain's La Liga.
+Researching and collecting classic football shirts is another passion of mine and I enjoy the aspects of style and culture that feature in this hobby.

-Music - I enjoy attending music concerts and following both established and new artists online.
+- **Music**: I enjoy attending music concerts and following both established and new artists online.

 Any other free time I have is taken up with caring for and entertaining my two young children and in turn my wife and wider community of family and friends.